 The residents of Cincinnati in Hamilton County, Ohio can choose among many health insurance options; they need to know where to look.
-In fact, if you live in Cincinnati, HealthQuoteInfo can show you as many as 150 different health insurance plans.
+In fact, HealthQuoteInfo can show you as many as 150 different health insurances in Cincinnati, OH.

 You can differentiate among them by entering your zip code into our search bar, and you can then study the details of each available plan more closely.
 These plans can offer coverage for individuals as well as for groups such as families and businesses.